How to use iCloud Keychain on iPhone and iPad

 Tap AutoFill.

-- Toggle the Use Contact Information off to disable autofill for your contact information.
+- Toggle the Use Contact Info off to disable autofill for your contact information.

 - Toggle the Names and Passwords switch off to disable autofill for account login details.